|Standard value of NZ$5,000

 - Potential and motivation to succeed at university.

 The standard minimum value of the scholarship is $5,000.
 However, for exceptional students it may be awarded at a higher value.

-The Scholarship will be for two consecutive full-time terms (5 papers in each term, 10 papers in total) of Pathway │ Te Huarahi study only.
+The Scholarship will be for two consecutive full-time teaching periods of Pathway │ Te Huarahi study only.